 Cloaking Technology

-Cloaking is the term used to hide vessels from visual and sensory
+Cloaking is the term used to hide vessels from visual and sensory detection.

-Since as early as the 23rd century, the Federation has struggled to
+Since as early as the 23rd century, the Federation has struggled to compete with invisible enemies.

 The first cloaking device encountered by the Federation was in 2266,

 under use of the Romulan Star Empire.
-Cloaking technology was shared
+Cloaking technology was shared with the Klingons around 2268, during an alliance with the Romulans.

-The Federation agreed to prohibit the use of cloaking devices on its
+The Federation agreed to prohibit the use of cloaking devices on its ships in the 2310's,

 in the Treaty of Algeron.
 The one and only exception has been the U.S.S.
+Defiant, but even then it was only to be used in the Gamma quadrant, and in exchange for intelligence reports

 on the Dominion.
 A cloak is an energy screen.